-Compared to the fine-grained analysis at the words level, a comprehensive examination of sentences style allows for a more holistic understanding of the author's unique personality and characteristics in language expression \cite{Kakoma2020A,Gajda2022The}.
-This contributes to a clearer perception of the overall style of the text, providing a more global perspective for a profound understanding of the article's stylistic nuances.
-We mainly analyze the sentences style from the perspectives of sentences length, emotion, sentences structure and rhetoric.
+Compared to fine-grained analysis at the word level, a comprehensive examination of sentence style provides a more holistic understanding of the author's unique personality and characteristics in language expression \cite{Kakoma2020A, Gajda2022The}.
+This approach contributes to a clearer perception of the overall style of the text, offering a broader perspective for a profound understanding of the article's stylistic nuances.
+Our analysis focuses on sentence style from the perspectives of sentence length, emotion, sentence structure, and rhetoric.

-\textbf{Sentences Length.} To evaluate the average sentence length, we consider periods, question marks, and exclamation marks as sentences terminators, and use regular matching to segment the text into a set of sentences $S=(s_{1},s_{2},...,s_{n_{s}})$, where $n_{s}$ denotes the number of sentences.
-Subsequently, we also use regular matching to match Chinese and English characters, resulting in a valid character set of $C$.
-By calculating the length of the sentences set and characters set, the average sentences length of the article can be obtained.
+\textbf{Sentences Length.} To evaluate the average sentence length, we define sentence terminators as periods, question marks, and exclamation marks, using regular expressions to segment the text into a set of sentences $S=(s_{1},s_{2},...,s_{n_{s}})$, where $n_{s}$ denotes the number of sentences.
+Furthermore, we utilize regular expressions to match Chinese and English characters, yielding a valid character set $C$.
+By computing the lengths of the sentence set and the character set, the average sentence length of the article can be determined.
+This is formalized as:

-In addition, when analyzing the tone of sentences length throughout the article, we evaluate the length of each sentence and classify it into short or long sentences based on a threshold of 20 words \cite{Karya2019A,Wallwork2016}: